Bodepadu-Akshaya/amazonclone/README.md

   Product Page: Shows product details, images, price, and purchasing options.

-  Cart Page: Allows users to view and manage added products.
+  Cart Page: Allows users to view the added products.

   User Authentication: Sign-in and sign-up pages for user login and registration.